The EPA's bold new idea has massive implications for public health

 So, how could this have happened?

 It all began with Scott Pruitt.
-A few months before his many controversies finally cost him his job, the Environmental Protection Agency Administrator proposed a far-reaching rule that would have drastically limited the kinds of scientific studies that the EPA considers legitimate.
+A few months before his many controversies finally cost him his job, the EPA Administrator proposed a far-reaching rule that would have drastically limited the kinds of scientific studies that the EPA considers legitimate.

-The response to the “Strengthening Transparency In Regulatory Science Rule,” was immediate and overwhelmingly critical.
-During the three-month public comment period, which ended in August, scientists, environmentalists, and public health groups warned that the effect of this single political act would sanction that the EPA would ignore or dismiss the best available science in order to tilt its regulatory work in industry’s favor; they’ve taken to calling the rule a “censored science proposal.”
+The response to the “Strengthening Transparency In Regulatory Science Rule” was immediate and overwhelmingly critical.
+During the three-month public comment period, which ended in August, scientists, environmentalists, and public health groups warned that the effect of this single political act would mean the EPA would ignore or dismiss the best available science in order to tilt its regulatory work in industry’s favor; they’ve taken to calling the rule a “censored science proposal.”

-By requiring data to be made public, which researchers say is impossible when it comes to decades-old landmark studies that are based on sensitive medical records, the rule would effectively slash the body of research that underpins the EPA’s work.
+By requiring data to be made public, which researchers say is impossible when it comes to decades-old landmark studies based on sensitive medical records, the rule would effectively slash the body of research that underpins the EPA’s work.
 The primary target of the rule is the landmark air pollution studies that look at the health effects of fine particulate matter on the lungs, but it can touch virtually any rule relying on sensitive medical records, from lead poisoning to mercury.

 In order to understand how this change could potentially unleash dangerous toxins into the public sphere, it’s important to understand how standards have been set historically.
 The model has long held that there is a direct relationship between the dose and the level of harm, which is known as the “linear no-threshold” (or LNT) risk-averse version.
 This model acknowledged there are still risks associated even with the lowest levels of exposure.
-Some people—babies, children, the sick and elderly—are more vulnerable than others, so there is no single threshold that can be considered as safe.
+Some people—babies, children, the sick and elderly—are more vulnerable than others, so there is no single threshold that can be considered safe.

 No one is spared exposure to a mass of potentially dangerous substances such as lead, mercury, asbestos, formaldehyde, and fine particulate matter.
 A growing body of epidemiological evidence shows how even the tiniest exposure of some of these substances for fetuses and children can have profound effects on their development.
-Radiation, too, may be everywhere, but the risks rise with higher exposure, such as near a Superfund cleanup site, or for workers at a nuclear plant.
-The consensus model adopts a risk-averse approach, suggesting that there is a linear relationship between risk and exposure.
+Radiation, too, may be everywhere, but the risks rise with higher exposure, such as near a Superfund cleanup site or for workers at a nuclear plant.
+The consensus model adopts a risk-averse approach, suggesting a linear relationship between risk and exposure.

-A small community of scientists and interests, some funded by the chemical and fossil fuel industries, have argued for years that the EPA should replace their existing standards with more flexible ones.
+A small community of scientists and interests, some funded by the chemical and fossil fuel industries, has argued for years that the EPA should replace its existing standards with more flexible ones.
 Instead of the “linear no-threshold” risk-averse version, some would prefer one that could raise the threshold at which the EPA considers exposure dangerous.

 In fact, they argue, there are benefits to low doses of radiation, lead, and other toxic exposures.
-Cato Institute’s Patrick Michaels, an EPA critic and climate skeptic cheered the departure from LNT as a paradigm change in a blog post: “The LNT model isn’t just wrong—nature actually works opposite to it.
+The Cato Institute’s Patrick Michaels, an EPA critic and climate skeptic, cheered the departure from LNT as a paradigm change in a blog post: “The LNT model isn’t just wrong—nature actually works opposite to it.
 Small amounts of exposure to things that are toxic in large amounts can actually be beneficial.”

 That line of reasoning also appeared in the EPA press release when Pruitt announced the regulation, giving a hint of what was really buried in the rule.
 Among the supporters, which included a handful of Republican politicians, were three scientists who lent their scientific weight supporting the new rule.